SIMEXP/lab-documentation/source/tutorials/submit_pr.rst

 :::::::::::::::

 The first step involves creating a fork of the repo you want to modify.

 Navigate to the repository page, and click on the fork button (located at the top-right corner of the page).
 You will need to select you account from the list.
-Now if you navigate to your account, you should see a new repository, it isyour own fork of the original repository!
+Now if you navigate to your account, you should see a new repository, it is your own fork of the original repository!

 Making changes and submit the PR
 ::::::::::::::::::::::::::::::::